-Whoopsadaisy is a small, Brighton-based charity helping children with physical disabilities live life as independently as possible.
-They provide weekly under-5’s groups, Saturday sessions and holiday clubs for 5 to 12-year-olds.
-We’ve recently funded two new pieces of specialist equipment to help the children at Whoopsadaisy become more independent.
+Whoopsadaisy is a small Brighton charity helping children with physical disabilities live their life as independently as possible.
+The service provides weekly under 5’s groups, Saturday sessions and holiday clubs for 5 to 12-year-olds.
+In 2018 we funded two new pieces of specialist equipment and this year, we have given them further funding for extra equipment.

 Aidan’s Christmas Dinner Project 2018

 Every year, we support a very special project for parents staying at the Royal Alexandra Children’s Hospital (the Alex) and Trevor Mann Baby Unit (TMBU) with a poorly child or baby at Christmas.
 Aidan’s Christmas Dinner Project was set up by parents Lucy and Simon Pond four years ago, in memory if their little boy Aidan.